palewire/californiacivicdata.org/_posts/2015-10-04-code-rush-3-recap.markdown

 This year the event was held in [Los Angeles](http://ona15.journalists.org/).
 So we didn't have to travel far to launch our third California Code Rush.

 It's a simple idea.
-We bring a pile of tickets for improvements to our open-source software for an informal variation on the classic code sprint.
+We bring a pile of tickets for improvements to our open-source software for an informal twist on the classic code sprint.

 And it comes a simple pitch: Submit a patch, win a prize.